 - extinguish fires.

-According to the press service of the concern, the tug will have space for special containers for oil spill response operations.
-And in order for the vessel to pass under the numerous bridges over the Neva, it will have a lifting and lowering wheelhouse, folding masts and antennas.
+According to the press service of the concern, places for special containers are provided on the tug for oil spill response operations.
+And in order for the vessel to pass along the Neva under numerous bridges, it will have a lifting and lowering wheelhouse, folding masts and antennas.

 Eight people will work on the tug.
 It will be able to stay in autonomous mode for five days.